Check the CFL odds and spreads for the Winnipeg Blue Bombers’ next game here, every week throughout the CFL season.

 As one of the oldest and most successful franchises in Canada Football League history, the Winnipeg Blue Bombers exhibit great culture and tradition.
-The team has gone through a rough patch the last two and a half decades – in terms of Grey Cup victories – but no matter the success of the team, fans and bettors can be certain that once it hits June Winnipeg Blue Bombers odds will be ready and waiting.
+Until 2019, the team had gone through a rough patch the last two and a half decades – in terms of Grey Cup victories – but no matter the success of the team, fans and bettors can be certain that once it hits June Winnipeg Blue Bombers odds will be ready and waiting.

 Eighteen football games mean plenty of movement in the standings.
 Check the Winnipeg Blue Bomber standings after every game to stay on top of all that movement.